EMDR vs ART: What’s the Difference? (And Which Trauma Therapy Is Right for You?)

 If you’re exploring trauma therapy options in Minneapolis, reach out to schedule a consultation and determine whether ART or an intensive format may be right for you.

-👉 Schedule a consultation to explore if an ART Trauma Intensive is the right next step for you.
+👉 Schedule a consultation to explore if a Deep Healing Session is the right next step for you.

 Melissa Cribb, MS, LADC, LPCC, is a licensed therapist with over 14 years of experience supporting clients in Osseo, Minnesota.
 She specializes in trauma, substance use, and high-functioning perfectionism.
 Melissa integrates evidence-based approaches such as Accelerated Resolution Therapy (ART), Internal Family Systems (IFS), and somatic techniques to help clients reduce anxiety, break unhelpful patterns, and build a stronger sense of emotional safety and self-trust.

-Learn more about ART Intensives in Minnesota and begin the journey back to yourself.
+Learn more about Deep Healing Sessions in Minnesota and begin the journey back to yourself.

 This service is available to adults located in Osseo, Minnesota, and throughout the greater Twin Cities area.